jeffhammond/blog/Fortrans_Missing_Parallelism.md

 First, there is no way to share data directly between images - data must be explicitly copied using coarray operations.
 Second, images exist throughout the lifetime of the program (unless they fail) and thus the amount of parallelism is restricted to what is specified at runtime.
-Third, if there many functions that can execute concurrently, many more than the number of images (which are likely to be processor cores or similar), then either the system will be oversubscribed or the user needs to implement scheduling by hand.
+Third, if there are many functions that can execute concurrently, many more than the number of images (which are likely to be processor cores or similar), then either the system will be oversubscribed or the user needs to implement scheduling by hand.
 Dynamic load-balancing is nontrivial and should not be delegated to application programmers in most cases.